- Understanding YouTube Analytics: What is It and What Metrics Can You Track?

 Hopefully, by now, you know how to translate numbers into a complete analysis.
 But wait, there’s more.
 Much, much more.

 On the top right of your YouTube analytics screen, there’s a button that reads “Advanced Mode.”
 Click it, and a new window pops up, which allows you to answer all the questions you might not have been able to answer.
-This is the YouTube metrics Holy Grail.
+This is the YouTube statistics, data, and metrics Holy Grail.

 With advanced mode, you get to know everything in detail, compare how videos perform against each other, as well as create different demographic groups that will help you distinguish fans from viewers.